 Persuasive primary authority can include court decisions of other jurisdictions, which do not have to be followed but which may be used as examples of good reasoning.
 For example, a decision of a Pennsylvania state court, or even of a federal court sitting in Maryland, would be only persuasive if the issue relates to Maryland state law.
 Searching for persuasive authority can be important if mandatory authority does not exist in a particular jurisdiction, or if the researcher wishes to look for arguments as to why existing precedents should be changed.

-Secondary legal authorities are descriptions of, or commentary on, the law.
-This category includes law review articles, treatises, Restatements of the Law, legal encyclopedias and other similar items.
-Secondary sources can be used only as persuasive authority.
-Secondary sources vary widely in their relative weight as persuasive authority.
+Secondary legal sources are descriptions of, or commentary on, the law.
+This category includes law review articles, treatises, Restatements of the Law, legal encyclopedias, and other similar items.
+Secondary sources can be used only as persuasive authority and vary widely in their relative weight as persuasive authority.